 Milan, Italy, 1931 – New York City, New York, 2014

-Massimo Vignelli is one of the most important figures in the history of design and graphic design in particular.
-He designed graphic systems that had and still have a real utility for millions of people every day, thanks to his determination of understanding users’ real needs.
+Massimo Vignelli is one of the most important protagonists in the history of design, and graphic design in particular.
+He designed graphic systems that had, and still have today, a tangible utility for millions of people everyday, thanks to his determination in basing the design on a true understanding of the users’s real needs.

-His design and cultural commitment has produced a fundamental contribution to the world of design by keeping alive and promoting the evolution of the ethical principles developed by the Modern Movement in the early 20th century, clearly revealing their ongoing validity.
+Through both his deep cultural commitment and his real comprehension of the design discipline, Vignelli crucially contributed to the design profession by keeping alive and also promoting the evolution of the fundamental principles that were developed by the Modern Movement during the early 20th century, thus revealing to everyone their ongoing validity.

-Vignelli taught us to appreciate the practicality and the elegance of simple, rational forms, the result of a cultural even before aesthetic sensitivity.
-His opera will always be an excellent example to understand the social value of our work and the absolute need to adopt a rigorous discipline that will allow us to better manage this great responsibility.
+Vignelli taught us to appreciate the functionality and elegance of simple, rational shapes—an aesthetic that is result of a deep cultural sensitivity, before being a matter of style or taste.
+His opera will always be an excellent example to make people understand the social value of design and to make designers understand the need to adopt a professional discipline that will allow to properly manage such a responsibility.

-I will be forever grateful to him for being the first to believe in Designculture by giving me the first interview I published, for the interest he had in my work, and for sharing with my his thoughts on design.
+I will be forever grateful to him for being the first one to believe in Designculture and giving me the first interview, for his interest toward my own work, and for sharing with me his thoughts about design.

 Enjoy your reading,